 If in doubt about whether your cat is painful, it is advisable to assume that pain is present and act accordingly.
 Cats that are painful as a result of arthritis need to be treated to relieve their pain.

-What Should You Do if You Suspect Your Cat Has Arthritis?
+What You Should Do If You Suspect Your Cat Has Arthritis

 If you suspect that your cat has arthritis, schedule an appointment with your veterinarian.
 Your veterinarian will be able to determine whether your cat has arthritis by performing a physical examination on your cat and by taking radiographs (x-rays).